funda-frontend/storybook-wrapper-helper/README.md

 export const Default = uploadButtonStory();
 export const DifferentUploadText = uploadButtonStory({
+    description: 'An upload button that suggests the user add an image',
     args: {
         uploadText: 'Add an image',
     },
 });
 export const DifferentUploadValidation = uploadButtonStory({
+    description: 'An upload button that allows any kind of video type',
     args: {
         accept: 'video/*',
         uploadText: 'Add a video',